 5. Research if you should purchase travel insurance

-Insurance is one of things that you do not think of until you need it and then it is worth every penny.
+Insurance is one of the things that you do not think of until you need it and then it is worth every penny.
 The thing is, not everyone needs travel insurance but you should look into what travel insurance offers and if you are at an elevated risk and would benefit from it.

-Royal Caribbean offers travel insurance, as well as many third party companies.
+Royal Caribbean offers travel insurance, as well as many third-party companies.
 Read exactly what the insurance covers and the scenarios in which you can make a claim.
 It is important to be aware that travel insurance does not cover every scenario, but issues such as personal illness, death of a family member, airline delays, lost baggage and more are common times when insurance will be of great benefit.

 There is no easy way to determine who does and who does not need travel insurance, but you should at least consider the option now to safeguard yourself in the future.